New York City

 The course in Vedic Meditation consists of four consecutive days, for 90 minutes each day.
-These sessions are often offered at 7:00 pm or 7:30 pm.
+These sessions usually take place in the evenings at 7pm.
 Students must attend all four days to complete the course as a sequential amount of knowledge is offered each day.

 Because students of higher means subsidize students of lesser means, the honor system is in effect (don’t worry — we won’t be asking for proof of income or checking tax returns).
 Choosing one’s own course fee allows everyone who wants to learn the ability to take the course.

 The yearly household income breakdown below is an equitable guideline (only) and the decision is completely up to you based on your highest integrity.
 It’s traditional that the course fee is commensurate with one week’s earnings.
 We have a minimum of $800 in place to cover expenses and as it’s often the least one needs on a weekly basis in order to earn a living in the cities in which we teach.

 If you’re unemployed, a student, or don’t have a regular income, a payment plan (two installments) is also available to make it easier to meet the minimum.